gnetsys/venue/README.md

 # venue

-A node.js module to create a web radio
+A node.js module to create a web radio.

+This will list every single file (subdirectories included) in a folder and will play them randomly while avoiding to repeat a particular song.

 ## Dependencies